completer/Pushbaby/README.markdown

 Put the Pushbaby.Client binaries folder on your build server.
 Put the Pushbaby.Service binaries folder on your destination server(s).

-In the **service app.config**, set the values:
+In the **service** app.config, set the values:

 - `SharedSecret` - an encryption key for secure communication over the network.
 - `DeploymentDirectory` - the path of the directory in which to place the uploaded file.
 - `ExecutableFile` - the path of the file to run when the upload is complete.

-If you want multiple Pushbaby services running on the same destination machine (or you just want a non-default URI), set the value:
+If you want multiple Pushbaby services running on the same destination machine (or you simply want a non-default URI), set the value:

 - `UriPrefix` - the URI to listen on.
 The default value is `http://+:80/pushbaby/`.
 See MSDN for the http.sys [prefix format](http://msdn.microsoft.com/en-us/library/system.net.httplistenerprefixcollection.add.aspx).

-In the **client app.config**, set the value:
+In the **client** app.config, set the value:

 - `SharedSecret` - to the same as you used on the server.

-To install Pushbaby.Service as a Windows Service
+How to install the service as a Windows Service
 ------------------------------------------------

 Open an Administrator command window.